 Leaving an abusive relationship is one of the most difficult decisions a person can make, particularly when children are involved.
 Many parents worry that seeking protection from an abusive partner may affect their chances of maintaining a meaningful relationship between their child and the other parent.
 Under Australian Family Law, however, your safety and your child’s wellbeing remain the highest priorities – even if you wish to pursue shared custody arrangements.

-Understanding your rights can help you make informed, confident decisions during an emotionally challenging time.
+Understanding your rights can help you make informed, confident decisions during an emotionally challenging time, and speaking to a family law firm experienced in family violence matters is often the clearest way to understand your specific options.

 The Child’s Best Interests Come First

-In Australia, parenting arrangements are determined based on what is considered the best interests of the child.
+In Australia, parenting arrangements are determined based on what is considered the child’s best interests.
 The law does not automatically favour one parent over the other, nor does it assume shared custody is always appropriate.

 If abuse or family violence is present, protection from harm will always take precedence over shared parenting time.